KhushpreetKaur10/food-ordering-management-system/README.md

-# food-ordering-management-system

-# 🍔 Online Food Ordering Portal
+# 🍔 Online Food Ordering & Management System

 A command-line based food ordering system built using **Python**.
 The application allows customers to browse food items, manage carts and wishlists, place orders, and simulate payments, while administrators can manage products and customers.